vanilophp/framework/README.md

 Vanilo's aim is that **Laravel developers** can **rapidly** create E-commerce applications with **pleasure**.

 Vanilo is in an early development stage.
-It's expected to have the first working version (0.1) in October 2017.
+It's expected to have the first working version (0.1) in December 2017.

 Feel free to submit your questions, suggestions by adding a [new issue](https://github.com/vanilophp/framework/issues/new) here.